Speech Therapy For Multiple Sclerosis

 How Does Multiple Sclerosis Affect Speech?

-Dysarthria is a disorder which affects the muscles required for speech.
+Dysarthria affects the various muscles necessary for clear speech.

-Speech therapy for dysarthria addresses symptoms of the disorder, including:
+Speech therapy for dysarthria addresses many of these symptoms, including:

 • Long pauses during speech